DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

     `docker container exec -it bookstack_db /bin/bash`</br>
     `cd /config`</br>
     `mysql -u $MYSQL_USER -p$MYSQL_PASSWORD $MYSQL_DATABASE < BACKUP.bookstack.database.sql`
-  * now start both containers: `docker-compose up -d`
+  * now start the app container: `docker-compose up -d`
-  * let it run so it creates folder structure
+  * let it run so it creates its file structure
   * down the containers `docker-compose down`
-  * extract `BACKUP.bookstack.uploaded-files.tar.gz` and place directories `files` and `uploads` where they belong in the mounted volume
+  * in `bookstack/bookstack-data/www/` replace directories `files`,`images` and `uploads` and the file `.env` with the ones from the archive `BACKUP.bookstack.uploaded-files.tar.gz`
   * start the containers: `docker-compose up -d`
-  * if there was a major version jump, exec in to the container and run `php artisan migrate`</br>
+  * if there was a major version jump, exec in to the app container and run `php artisan migrate`</br>
     `docker container exec -it bookstack /bin/bash`</br>
     `cd /var/www/html/`</br>
     `php artisan migrate`